EasySensors/BlindsActuatorNode/README.md

  - Supply voltage up to 9-25 Volts depends on the motor specs
  - FTDI  header for programming
  - Any NEMA17 4-wire motor
+ - DIP components mostly used, suitable for DIY

    **Button Size Node Onboard sensors and features:**
  - Temperature and humidity sensor Si7021